dtsulik/adventofcode/templates/rust/README.md

-# Advent of Code 2023
+# Advent of Code Rust template

-This template for the advent of code using rust is created by [ChristopherBiscardi](https://github.com/ChristopherBiscardi/advent-of-code/tree/main/2023/rust).
+The daily template for the advent of code using rust is created by [ChristopherBiscardi](https://github.com/ChristopherBiscardi/advent-of-code/tree/main/2023/rust).
 Huge thanks to him for creating it for everyone to enjoy.

+The yearly template and setup scripts are added for further convenience.

+# Original README.md

 This includes the command `just work` which is passed a particular day and part and is the equivalent workflow of running all of these in a row and stopping if one fails, then re-starting the flow after changes.